-Years Ending Amount
+Years Ending December 31 Am nount

-December 31 (in thousands)
+December 31 (in tho ousands)

-2023 \$803
+2024 \$ 1,120

-2024 818
+2025 1,002

-2025 814
+2026 949

-2026 825
+2027 605

-2027 479
+2028 513

-Thereafter 1,081
+Thereafter 634

-Total \$ \$4,820
+Total \$ 4,823

-Rent expense totaled approximately \$1.0 million and \$0.9 million for the years ended December 31, 2022 and 2021.
+Rent expense totaled approximately \$1.1 million and \$1.0 million for the years ended December 31, 2023 and

-Note 6.
+Note 5.
 Commitments and Contingencies

 On October 24, 2013, a putative class action lawsuit was brought against the Company by former Wilhelmina model Alex Shanklin and others, including Louisa Raske, Carina Vretman, Grecia Palomares and Michelle Griffin Trotter (the "Shanklin Litigation"), in New York State Supreme Court (New York County) by the same lead counsel who represented plaintiffs in a prior, now-dismissed action brought by Louisa Raske (the "Raske Litigation").
 The claims in the Shanklin Litigation initially included breach of contract and unjust enrichment allegations arising out of matters similar to the Raske Litigation, such as the handling and reporting of funds on behalf of models and the use of model images.
 Other parties named as defendants in the Shanklin Litigation included other model management companies, advertising firms, and certain advertisers.
-On January 6, 2014, the Company moved to dismiss the Amended Complaint in the Shanklin Litigation for failure to state a claim upon which relief can be granted and other grounds, and other of the model management defendants.
+On January 6, 2014, the Company moved to dismiss the Amended Complaint in the Shanklin Litigation for failure to state a claim upon which relief can be granted and other grounds, and other defendants also filed motions to dismiss.
+On August 11, 2014, the court denied the motion to dismiss as to Wilhelmina and other of the model management defendants.
 Separately, on March 3, 2014, the judge assigned to the Shanklin Litigation wrote the Office of the New York Attorney General bringing the case to its attention, generally describing the claims asserted therein against the model management defendants, and stating that the case "may involve matters in the public interest."
 The judge's letter also enclosed a copy of his decision in the Raske Litigation, which dismissed that case.